FEMUR ANATOMY

 • Lateral Epicondyle - Located above the lateral condyle; attachment point for a ligament connecting the femur to the fibula

-• Groove for Popliteus Muscle - Oblique, deep groove on the back of the lateral condyle; passage for the popliteus muscle, separated from the articular surface by a rounded ridge
+• Groove for Popliteus Muscle - Oblique, deep groove on the back of the lateral condyle; passage for your popliteus muscle, separated from the articular surface by a rounded ridge

 Patellar Surface